zeux/wasm-simd/Shuffles.md

 Both fallback paths are *slow* so you want to avoid them at all costs, which means that (unfortunately) you need to know which masks pattern-match well - this is complex!

-Because describing the entire possibility space is way too hard, let's look at shuffles that are supported natively on both x64 and arm64.
+Because describing the entire possibility space is way too hard, let's look at shuffles that are supported efficiently on both x64 and arm64.

 ## Splats